cetrulin/Data-Streams-Online-Classification-WEKA-MOA-Algorithms/README.md

 ===
 Implementation of iGNGSVM for MOA. https://doi.org/10.1016/j.neucom.2016.12.093

-OISVM and IGNGSVM have previously being compared in http://hdl.handle.net/10016/19258 Both implementations use LibSVM for WEKA (its jar file is present in the root of this repo).
+OISVM and IGNGSVM have previously been compared in http://hdl.handle.net/10016/19258 Both implementations use LibSVM for WEKA (its jar file is present in the root of this repo).
 Support Vectors are retrieved from the SVM using this jar's object.